Charlie Blackmon Player Props: Rockies vs. Padres

-The Colorado Rockies and Charlie Blackmon, who went 2-for-4 with a home run and two RBI last time in action, take on Michael Wacha and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The Colorado Rockies and Charlie Blackmon, who went 1-for-3 with a double and an RBI last time in action, take on Seth Lugo and the San Diego Padres at PETCO Park, Sunday at 4:10 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a home run and two RBI) against the Padres.
+In his previous game he had a one-hit showing (1-for-3) against the Padres.

 Charlie Blackmon Game Info & Props vs. the Padres